Call Us to Book!

 All the following preparatory steps are taken to ensure your son is as comfortable as possible during the procedure.
-You will see that four different actions will be taken to provide the best possible experience for your child.
+You will see that four different actions will be taken to provide the a gentle and pain-free experience for your child.

 Baby Tylenol Just Before You Come to the Clinic